-If you frequent online discussion boards, then you are probably familiar with the concept of ”sticky” or featured topics.
+If you are a member of an online discussion group, then you are probably already familiar with the concept of featured posts.

-A sticky topic is where a specific entry does not get replaced by more recent entries while older threads display down the screen.
+A featured or sticky post is where an item does not get displaced by newer entries while older threads appear down the screen.

-Like forums, WordPress allows you to display important posts at the top of your blog post page and the newer posts get added below the featured entry and older posts get pushed down the page.
+Like online forums, WordPress allows you to display posts at the top of your blog page and your newer entries get added below the featured item and older posts get pushed down the page.

-Before completing this tutorial, it helps if you’re already familiar basic WordPress features like:
+For this tutorial, you should already be familiar with basic WordPress features like:

-- How to create a blog page for your WordPress posts
+- Setting up a blog page for displaying your blog posts

-- How to specify the number of blog posts to show on your blog post page
+- How to specify the number of posts to display on the blog post page

-(Most recent posts get listed at the top of your blog posts summary page and older posts get pushed further down)
+(Latest posts display at the top of the blog posts page and older posts get pushed down the page)

-Depending on how many blog posts your site’s settings is set up to display on your blog page, most recent posts display at the top of the blog page and older posts get pushed further down the blog page.
+Depending on how many blog posts your site is set up to display on your blog page, most recent posts display at the top of the blog summary page and older posts get pushed down the page.

-In WordPress, you can set your posts as Sticky if you want them to display above all other posts.
-Sticky posts will stay at the top of your blog page until you deselect the ‘Sticky’ option on the Edit screen for that particular post.
+In WordPress, you can set some of your posts as Sticky and make them appear above all other posts.
+Sticky posts will stay at the top of your blog page until you uncheck the ‘Sticky’ option on the Edit screen for that particular post.

-Log into your WordPress Dashboard and choose Posts > All Posts …
+Log into the administration section and choose Posts > All Posts …

-This brings up the Posts screen, which displays all the posts on your site …
+This brings up the Posts screen, which displays all the posts you have created …

 (Table Of Posts)